-My son was birth but not enough foreskin was taken off.
+My son was circumcised at birth, but not enough foreskin was taken off.
 Now three specialists tell me he needs a redo, and it will involve anesthesia and stitches.
 They say it is routine and it will be done at 6 months of age.
 Is there anything I need to worry about, or any questions I should ask?

 It must have been an upsetting road to get to this point.
-Sometimes kids have enough foreskin left that it is almost as if they have not been circumcised, and then you can choose to leave it or circumcise.
-Sometimes there is extra foreskin left but as a child reaches puberty, the shaft grows more than the foreskin.
+Sometimes kids have so much foreskin left that it looks almost as if they had not been circumcised, and then you can choose to leave it be or to re-circumcise.
+Sometimes it appears there is too much foreskin for a circumcised penis, but it will even out: as a child reaches puberty, the shaft grows more than the foreskin.

-But if three specialists are saying this is the kind of in-between where action is important, this is a reasonable time to get it over with.
-I always like asking, “What are the alternatives?” and finding out what they see as the pros and cons of different options.
+But if three specialists are saying that correcting the current situation is important, could be a reasonable time to get it over with.
+I do always like asking, “What are the alternatives?” and finding out what they see as the pros and cons of different options.

-The main thing is, I would feel better having the procedure done at a children’s hospital or medical center or with a pediatric anesthesiologist.
-You’ll probably feel much better once it is done.
+If you choose to have the procedure done, I would feel better having the procedure done at a children’s hospital or medical center or with a pediatric anesthesiologist.
 The surgery itself is pretty brief and simple.